A Normal Part of Aging

 Some people believe that if they pluck a gray hair out from the root, three more gray hairs will grow back in their place.
 That old wives' tale is not true, but it is still a good idea not to pluck.
 If you pluck out too many gray hairs, you may have bald patches!
 And more gray hair will just grow back in its place.
 If you pluck too much, this may damage hair follicles so much so that hair no longer grows back.
 This may cause your hair to appear a lot thinner over time.
 Dyeing gray hairs is a better idea than plucking.

-Gray hair is not as thick as hair with natural color because the outermost part of the hair shaft, the cuticle, is thinner than hair with pigment.
+Gray hair is not as thick as hair with natural color.
+That's because the outermost part of the hair shaft, the cuticle, is thinner than hair with pigment.
 Without this protection, gray hair does not have protection against ultraviolet rays, water, chemicals, humidity, and heat styling.
 This makes gray hair more coarse, dry, and stiff than naturally colored hair.
 Grey hair is more susceptible to damage from ultraviolet (UV) rays than brown hair.
 Stylists find that gray hair is more difficult to get to hold a permanent or temporary set.
 Gray hair is more resistant to taking on artificial hair color than blonde, brown, black, and red shades of hair.
 Does your gray hair look limp and thin?
 Ask your stylist about special shampoos, haircuts, and hairstyles to make your hair appear fuller and more voluminous.
 Discuss which type of hair color would flatter your skin tone and hair type.

 Coarse, dry gray hair may be frizzy.
 Use deep moisturizing treatments and hair oils to combat dullness and dryness.
 Be careful about exposing gray hair to the sun and heat and light from lamps as both of these have a bleaching effect on gray hair, making it appear yellow.
 Ask your stylist for tips about how to prevent the bleaching effect.
 Using a shampoo that is a purple shade can help keep gray hair looking like the vibrant silver color that you want.